NICMx/rdap-server/database-tables-definition.md

 # RDAP Database Tables Definition

-This document describes database table's definition.
-RedDog's database contains 62 tables
+This document describes database table's definition, we hope this can hel you to understand our application design and maybe, will help you to migrate your old WHOIS database information.

+RedDog's database contains 62 tables:

 1. [asn_entity_roles](#asn_entity_roles)
 2. [asn_events](#asn_events)